Free TradingView Volume Anomaly Indicator: Z-Score Pine Script

 The buy/sell split (which determines whether the diamond is teal or red) uses bar-range geometry to estimate taker side:

-Bar-range geometry is a standard approximation.
+buy_fraction = (close - low) / (high - low)Bar-range geometry is only an approximation.
 It works well on trending bars and poorly on doji or reversal bars.
-It can’t distinguish a large buyer absorbing sell-side flow from a large seller distributing into buy-side flow.
-Both produce similar bar shapes with opposite intentions.
+It cannot distinguish a large buyer absorbing sell-side flow from a large seller distributing into buy-side flow.
+Both can produce similar bar shapes with opposite intent.

 Real taker classification requires tick-level data: the actual direction of each individual trade matched against the prevailing bid or ask at execution time.
 AnomIQ’s scanner processes this in real time, which is why the platform’s absorption signals are more reliable than this approximation.